mjordan/islandora_remote_resource_batch_tools/ris/README.md

 ## The RIS file

 * If there is no 'UR' (URL) tag, the record is skipped.
-* 'TY' tag (reference type) is translated from its abbriviation to its full form (e.g., 'CHAP' becomes 'Book Chapter').
+* Content in the 'TY' tag (reference type) is translated from its abbriviation to its full form (e.g., 'CHAP' becomes 'Book Chapter').
 * Dates in the 'DA' tag in yyyy/mm/dd format are converted to yyyy-mm-dd format.

 ## The metadata template